-A thesis statement is carefully chosen by a writer and is marked by vigilant selection of words that will never miss its target.
-Generally, such a statement shows up in the first paragraph or what is called an introduction.
+A thesis statement is carefully crafted by a writer, and is marked by vigilant selection of words that will never miss its target.
+Generally, such a statement shows up in the first paragraph, or what is called an introduction.
 Despite writers’ efforts to prove their thesis statements, not all of these statements can be verified for their exactness.
 Nevertheless, they do develop an argument.

 Importance of a Thesis Statement

-In writing an essay, a thesis statement determines the worth of an essay by its capacity to stay focused on its thesis statement.
-For an instance, if a writer fails to clearly mention or define a solid thesis statement in his or her essay, it will be almost impossible for him or her to pay attention to the issue he or she plans to discuss and explain.
-Suppose a writer wants to write an essay on how to make a perfect fruit salad, the quality of his or her writing will exceedingly improve if he or she lets the readers have knowledge of the subject matter at the start of the essay:
+In writing an essay, a thesis statement determines the worth of the essay by its capacity to stay focused on its thesis statement.
+For instance, if a writer fails to clearly mention or define a solid thesis statement in his or her essay, it will be difficult for readers to track the issue the writer plans to discuss and explain.
+Suppose a writer wants to write an essay on how to make a perfect fruit salad, the quality of his or her writing will exceedingly improve if he or she lets the readers know the subject matter at the start of the essay, for example:

-“In this essay, I will tell you how to make the perfect fruit salad in the world that is not only tasteful for your taste buds but also healthful for your body.”
+“In this essay, I will tell you how to make the perfect fruit salad.
+Not only will it be tasty, but also healthy for your body.”

 Narrative Thesis Examples

-Below is a list of a few narrative thesis examples – opening lines, which determine the entire course of the narratives:
+Below is a list of a few narrative thesis examples – opening lines that determine the entire course of the narratives.

 Function of Thesis